GhasemiTaheri/jeeb_man/README.md

 1. rename .example-env file to .env
 2. generate new secret key with django framework and insert it into .env file

-# 2- run in docker and run
+# 2- Run in docker and run

 1. run command in project base directory
     ```CMD